 Isn’t reflection just another form of procrastination?

 Only if it never connects to action.
-Strategic reflection—clarifying direction, evaluating tradeoffs, designing experiments—is the foundation that makes execution meaningful.
-The goal isn’t to reflect forever, but to reflect enough that your productivity serves your actual life.
+Strategic reflection — clarifying career direction, evaluating tradeoffs, designing experiments — is the foundation that makes execution meaningful.
+The goal isn’t to reflect forever, but to reflect enough that your productivity serves your actual career.